webforj/webforj-documentation/docs/ui/web-components/element.md

 ## Adding Events

 In order to utilize events that may come with your element, you can use the `Element` component's `addEventListener` methods.
 Adding an event requires at least the type/name of the event the component expects, and a listener to be added to the event.
+There are also additional options to further customize events by using the [Event Options](#) configurations.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples/DetailsEvent'